 - Place rack at the top of the oven.
 Preheat oven to 350 degrees F.

 - Spray a large cookie sheet pan with cooking spray.

 - In a large bowl, whisk together eggs, egg whites, pumpkin puree, chocolate milk, and 1/2 teaspoon of cinnamon.
 Pour into a shallow dish or pie plate.

-- Slice bananas thinly and place pieces on top of bread.
+- Slice bananas thinly and place pieces on top of the bread.
 Evenly sprinkle 1/2 teaspoon of cinnamon over bread slices.

 - Place pan in the oven and bake for 20 minutes until bread starts to turn golden and bananas start to get translucent.
-Bread will be a little crusty along edges at this point.
+Bread will be a little crusty along the edges at this point.